StolenColon/docs.getdbt.com/website/docs/reference/model-configs.md

 </File>

-You can configure a model in the YAML properties file:
+You can configure a model in the `.yml` properties file:

 <File name='models/events/base/properties.yml'>